zookz/cordova-plugin-health/README.md

 Quirks of queryAggregated()

 - when querying for activities, calories and distance are provided when available in HealthKit and never in Google Fit
+- in Android, the start and end dates returned are the date of the first and the last available samples.
+If no samples are found, start and end may not be set.

 ### store()